RyKaj/Documentation/CapabilityMaturityModel/Capability_Maturity_Model_(CMM).md

         </tr>
         <tr>
             <td>Training Program</td>
-            <td>Develop individuals’ skills and knowledge so they can perform their roles effectively and efficiently</td>
+            <td>Develop individuals&apos; skills and knowledge so they can perform their roles effectively and efficiently</td>
         </tr>
         <tr>
             <td>Integrated Software Management</td>
-            <td>Integrate the software engineering and management activities into a coherent, defined software process based on the organization’s standard software process and related process assets.</td>
+            <td>Integrate the software engineering and management activities into a coherent, defined software process based on the organization&apos;s standard software process and related process assets.</td>
         </tr>
         <tr>
             <td>Software product engineering</td>